clagnut/Clagnut.com/colophon.md

 The `blockquote` element represents a section that is being quoted from another source.
 The following is a single paragraph:

-> Democracy is a system of government where the citizens exercise power by voting.In a direct democracy, the citizens as a whole form a governing body and vote directly on each issue.
+> Democracy is a system of government where the citizens exercise power by voting.
+In a direct democracy, the citizens as a whole form a governing body and vote directly on each issue.

 Multiple paragraphs: